Izin/halo-pc-2k19/README.md

 ## Requirements

+ - Windows: automated scripts are coded in batch
- - Windows 10 [for automatic install]
+ - Windows 10 is recommended
- - An account with administrator access
+ - Account with administrator access
  - [7-Zip](https://www.7-zip.org/)
  - Halo: Combat Evolved [ENGLISH] version 1.10
  - At least a 1080p resolution